How to Start a Walking Group Resource

 - Dress for the weather.

-- Walkers should bring a bottle of water with them to keep hydrated.
+- Keep hydrated, walkers should bring a bottle of water with them.

-- Stretch after a short five minute warm-up.
+- Stretch after a short five minute warm-up and/or after your walk.
 This will prevent stiff muscles.

 Physical Activity and Shift Work